tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

    .. tab:: `TD28`

-      Odoo exports a move as `TD28` if the following conditions are met:
+      CoquiAPPs exports a move as `TD28` if the following conditions are met:

       - Is a vendor bill;
       - At least one tax on the invoice lines targets the tax grids :ref:`VJ <italy/grids>`;